Loading...

 Portion Control

-Monitor and reduce the portion size of apples and poha.
-Smaller portions can help manage the glucose response.
+Limit the quantity of apples and poha consumed in one sitting.
+Smaller portions can help manage post-meal glucose spikes.

 Stay Hydrated